miguel-kjh/Sylvia/data/nlu.md

 - I need a quote
 - i need a quote,please
 - i want a quote,pls
+- I want a normal budget
+- What budget do they have?

 ## intent:bot_challenge
 - are you a bot?